 A 49-year-old woman notes increasing size to her right breast over the past year.
 This breast is not painful, but the heaviness causes some discomfort.
 On physical examination the overlying skin and nipple appear normal.
 There is no nipple discharge.
 There is no axillary lymphadenopathy.
 Mammography reveals a solid 12-cm circumscribed mass.
 The mass is biopsied, and on microscopic examination shows a cellular stromal component along with an epithelial component.
 Which of the following is the most likely diagnosis?

 C Sclerosing adenosis

 E Medullary carcinoma

-A 46-year-old woman has a silicone breast implant placed following a left mastectomy for treatment of an infiltrating ductal carcinoma a year ago.
+A 46-year-old woman has a silicone breast implant placed following a left mastectomy for treatment of an infiltrating ductal carcinoma.
 She is advised of potential complications, including leakage of the silicone breast implant.
 Which of the following is most likely to be caused by breast implant leakage?